DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ## Developing

 - Read this first: [contributing to an open-source GitHub project](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940)
-- Design guidelines and naming conventions: we are using the generally accepted [.NET Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines)
 - Our backlog is [here](https://dev.azure.com/skender/Stock.Indicators/_boards/board/t/Stock.Indicators)
 - If you are adding a new indicator, the easiest way to do this is to copy the folder of an existing indicator and rename everything using the same naming conventions and taxonomy.
 - All new indicators should include unit tests.